AviAgarwal27/election-blog/content/post/2024-09-16-post-2-modeling-using-the-economy/index.md

 |Annual Unemployment Growth    |                          48.45|                38.49|                58.42|

 Overall, I believe the best approach to using economic predictors is to aggregate multiple variables, such as RDPI growth and unemployment growth, and weigh them accordingly as part of a larger model that also incorporates polling and other fundamentals.
 It’s clear that no single economic factor is sufficient to predict an election, nor is there a strong preference between factors that affect personal wealth versus macroeconomic conditions.
 The highest R-squared any of the models achieved as 0.4, meaning around 60% of the variance in elections could not be accounted for.
-Of course, multicollinearity would be a significant issue in any model using multiple economic factors, so adjustments to account for it would be necessary
+Of course, multicollinearity would be a significant issue in any model using multiple economic factors, so adjustments to account for it would be necessary.